UBC-MDS/gapminder_dashboard_R/docs/reflection-milestone4.md

 ## Issues with Heroku Deployment

 The R app is working fine locally.
-But when we deploy it on Heroku, we observe a few discrepancies.
+But when we deploy it on Heroku, we observe a few discrepancies:
 -	We observe that the target values selected from filters is not correctly reflected in the charts.
-It is to be noted that the the other filter elements - region and year - are correctly getting selected.
-We have tried to re-confirmed that the variable names are correctly used.
-We have used different HTML components to check of something else works.
+It is to be noted that the other filter elements - region, country and year - are correctly getting selected.
+We have re-confirmed that the variable names are correctly used in the callback functions.
+We have also tested different HTML components to check if something else works.
 But, we have not been able to fix this issue for the deployed app.
 This is a known issue and will be updated in the next version.
 -	We notice that the legend on the map is not properly positioned compared to the position of the map.
-We tried searched on internet and tried multiple code pieces but this has not been fixed.
+We searched on internet and tried multiple code recommendations but this has not been fixed.
 This is a known issue and will be updated in the next version.

 ## Limitations and Improvement Areas